Azure/MCP/README.md

  * **Seamless Integration with MCP Hosts:** Every newly created API Center registry will automatically have access to these official partner MCP servers.
 This allows customers to effortlessly expose your remote MCP servers to popular MCP hosts like **VS Code, Copilot Studio, and Azure AI Foundry (coming soon)**, facilitating rapid integration and adoption of your solutions within their AI workflows.
  * **Increased Adoption:** By simplifying the discovery and connection process, you'll drive greater adoption of your MCP servers among organizations leveraging Azure's AI capabilities.

-**Interested in becoming an official partner and featured on the Azure MCP discovery page?**
+**Interested in becoming an official partner and being featured on the Azure MCP discovery page?**

 We are actively looking for partners to expand Azure's remote MCP server ecosystem.
 If you're interested in connecting with our business team to explore becoming an officially featured partner, please feel free to create a Pull Request (PR) in this repository.
 We will review your PR and get in contact with you to discuss the approval process.

 ## 3. Azure AI Gateway (Azure API Management) with MCP Support